 Maintain the right weight.
 There are

 Reduce stress.
 No, I’m not kidding, even though it sounds like a joke.
 Infertility is stressing you out, which, in turn, might be making infertility worse.
-And sadly, the evidence says that it’s probably true.
-The section on coping strategies below offers some advice on minimizing the impact of stress…and breathe.
+And sadly,

 Get active.
 Although the link between physical fitness and sperm quality has not been definitively proven, being physically active will prevent obesity, which is certainly linked.
 Exercise also helps to relieve stress, so it’s worth getting sweaty.
 According to one study, bicycling for just 5 hours per week could do the trick.